 The test motor shall be operated after it has been thoroughly warmed up under the warm-up operation conditions specified by the manufacturer.

-(a) The torque output of the test motor shall be set under at least 6 conditions on the positive side (‘motor’ operation) as well as the negative side (‘generator’ operation) (if applicable), within a range of the electric machine torque command values between the minimum (0 per cent) to the maximum (±100 per cent) or their equivalent command values.
-The distribution may be equally distributed and shall be defined using good engineering judgement.
+(a) The torque output of the test motor shall be set under at least 6 conditions on the positive side (‘motor’ operation) as well as the negative side (‘generator’ operation) (if applicable), within a range of the electric machine torque command values between the zero (0) to the maximum command values (positive and negative).
+The measurement points may be equally distributed and shall be defined using good engineering judgement.